zyzypy/portfolio_info/README.md

 # works_info
-private, docs of works infomation held on gh-pages
+Private, docs of works information, held on gh-pages.

+Every subdirectory is responsible for a project's description.
+Visit  https://<account name>.github.io/<this repo>/<subdirectory>/